-If you're a Spotify subscriber and own an Apple Watch, you're able to download playlists, podcasts, albums and songs straight to your smartwatch - and listen offline.
+Spotify subscribers who own an Apple Watch are able to download playlists, podcasts, albums, and songs straight to the smartwatch - and listen offline.

-Custom playlists, Spotify Connect and playback control via LTE or Wi-Fi are also available, making Spotify a pretty complete experience on Apple Watch nowadays.
+You can also access custom playlists, use Spotify Connect, and harness playback control via LTE or Wi-Fi straight from the wrist, making it a pretty complete experience.

 1. Open the Apple Watch app on your iPhone.